Video Surveillance Solutions

 Related Products:

-Whether choosing standalone or PC-based video recorders, PROMISE’s RAID products can promise you all-in-one flexible storage with failsafe protection that can handle continuous streaming input without video frame drop under live playback conditions.
+PROMISE’s RAID products can promise you all-in-one flexible storage with failsafe protection that can handle continuous streaming input without file drop under live conditions.

 HOW MUCH STORAGE?

-A number of factors drive video frame size change.
-But when it comes to the calculation of how much capacity required for recording, there are several factors to be taken into account.
+A number of factors drive frame size change.
+But when it comes to the calculation of how much capacity required for managing data, there are several factors to be taken into account.
 These are:

-Allowing users to transfer high quality images using a lower bit rate bandwidth, modern compression technology offers more quality for less cost.
+Allowing users to transfer high quality data using a lower bit rate bandwidth, modern compression technology offers more quality for less cost.
 And it’s sophistication is advancing daily.
-MJPEG has the lowest compression ratio, but is the only submittal compression standard accepted by courts of law worldwide as standalone prosecuting evidence, and is therefore a must for any recording done where possible litigation is required.
+MJPEG has the lowest compression ratio, but is the only submittal compression standard accepted.
 MPEG-4 is the market leader in analogue recording technologies.
 But H.264, an advanced video compression standard known as MPEG-4 part10, is expected to dominate future codec implementation.

-Of course some less obvious factors such as day or night recording, lighting level, quality setting, the motion detection algorithm, and the types of scene will also impact the size of the archive.
+Of course some less obvious factors such as time, lighting level, quality setting, the motion detection algorithm, and the types of scene will also impact the size of the archive.
 These, nevertheless, are minor factors.
-So, let’s move on and look at how to examine your video surveillance deployment scale and pick right storage arrays.
+So, let’s move on and look at how to examine your data deployment scale and pick right storage arrays.

 DEPLOYMENT SCALE

-In video surveillance deployment, there are two basic factors that determine the size of system needed.
-There are the number of cameras needed and the amount of recording time needed.
+In data deployment, there are two basic factors that determine the size of system needed.
+There are the number of sorces needed and the amount of transfering time needed.
 System sizes come in three basic entirely scalable ranges: small, midrange and large.
-Since most DVRs are typically embedded with one to two hard drives by default, the need of using external storage arrays is reliant on the two factors mentioned above.
-Using a 720 x 480p resolution with 30 frame-per-second rate recording produces around 31MBs of data per second, meaning that from one camera we can obtain a whopping 2.6 TBs of uncompressed capacity in a straight 24-hour non-stop operation.
-And thanks to modern CODECs, we can reduce the size significantly to either accommodate more cameras or keep a longer retention period.
-The Compression Range chart illustrates the correlation between the number of cameras installed and the resultant retention period while using the H.264 and MPEG-4 compression format.
+Since most technologies are typically embedded with one to two hard drives by default, the need of using external storage arrays is reliant on the two factors mentioned above.
+Using a 720 x 480p resolution with 30 frame-per-second rate produces around 31MBs of data per second, meaning that from one system we can obtain a whopping 2.6 TBs of uncompressed capacity in a straight 24-hour non-stop operation.
+And thanks to modern CODECs, we can reduce the size significantly to either accommodate more systems or keep a longer retention period.
+The Compression Range chart illustrates the correlation between the number of systems installed and the resultant retention period while using the H.264 and MPEG-4 compression format.

-Therefore, for entry video surveillance applications we can define one to sixteen cameras to be the typical number needed depending on budget and the required recording characteristics.
-This package fits homes, retail shops, laundry stores, family clinics and restaurants requiring entry level video surveillance installation.
-In the midrange set-ups with 16 to 256 cameras tend to be performance driven from a storage perspective.
+Therefore, for entry video applications we can define one to sixteen systems to be the typical number needed depending on budget and the required recording characteristics.
+This package fits homes, retail shops, laundry stores, family clinics and restaurants requiring entry level video installation.
+In the midrange set-ups with 16 to 256 systems tend to be performance driven from a storage perspective.
 A decent storage bandwidth allows concurrent video input from various locations and enables users to gain a better stability during live and playback controls.
-Large scale installations of over 256 cameras usually require performance features such as real-time multi-thread recording and rate scalability that can extend capacity on an ad hoc basis.
-Also, here cameras are generating data in volume so quickly that the ability and flexibility to provide immediate capacity expansion is also vital.
+Large scale installations of over 256 systems usually require performance features such as real-time multi-thread recording and rate scalability that can extend capacity on an ad hoc basis.
+Also, here systems are generating data in volume so quickly that the ability and flexibility to provide immediate capacity expansion is also vital.

 DAS, NAS, OR SAN?